dashakim/kottans-frontend/README.md

 <img src="web-perfomance-optimization/web-perfomance.png">
 <img src="web-perfomance-optimization/browser-rendering-optimization.png">
 <img src="web-perfomance-optimization/responsive-img.png">
 Huge topic, a lot of information!
-The mosst breathful part was browser rendering.
+The most breathful part was browser rendering.
 Finally I saw browser engine inside.
 One part of udacity course was time consuming, especially work in chrome dev tools, becuase some parts are new and different unlike on course.